JosephBadua/Liri-Bot/README.md

 - Send requests using the `axios` package to the Bands in Town, Spotify and OMDB APIs.

-- LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

-3. To retrieve the data that will power this app, you'll need to send requests using the `axios` package to the Bands in Town, Spotify and OMDB APIs.
-You'll find these Node packages crucial for your assignment.

 ### What Each Command Does

+LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

 1. `node liri.js concert-this <artist/band name here>`